 Choosing the Right Type of Paint

-Many factors determine the type of paint that you should use on any given paint job, including the nature of the surface you want to paint and its condition, the age of the surface, and the type of paint previously used on the surface, if any.
+Many factors determine the type of paint you should use on any given paint job, including the nature of the surface you want to paint and its condition.

-Virtually all the paints that you might use around the home fall into two general categories: water-based latex paints; and solvent-based paints, which are commonly referred to as oil-based paints or "alkyds."
+Most interior residential paints fall into two general categories: water-based latex paints and solvent-based paints, which are commonly referred to as oil-based paints or “alkyds.”

 Characteristics of Latex Paints

 Water-based latex paints have always been popular with do-it-yourselfers and professional painters because of their easy cleanup with plain soap and water.
 But today’s quality latex paints offer significant performance advantages as well.

 Compared to oil-based paints, top quality exterior latex paints have greater durability in the form of better color retention and chalk resistance, so they continue to look good for years.
 Since they do not get brittle like oil-based paints, they have better resistance to cracking.
 Latex paints also dry much faster than oil-based paints (typically in one to six hours), which allows you to quickly apply a second coat.